 Samsung Gear S3 performance

-The new processor is enlarged to 768 MB of RAM and 4 GB of internal memory is available for the operating system, apps and audio data.
-Anyone who wants to go jogging can use the Gear S3 as an MP3 player by means of a Bluetooth headset.
+The new processor is now also paired with 769 MB of memory.
+4 GB of internal storage are also available for the operating system, apps and audio data.
+This means that joggers will be able to go out for a run without needing to lug a smartphone around with them.
+You can use your Bluetooth headphones for listening and the Gear S3 as an MP3 player.

 Samsung Gear S3 battery